rate-nl/ISO/ISMS.md

 - **Password Expiry:** Passwords must be changed **every 180 days** unless longer periods are justified by additional security measures.
 - **Account Lockout:** Accounts are locked after **5 failed login attempts**, with automatic unlock after 15 minutes.
 - **Secure Storage:** Passwords must never be stored in plaintext.
 All credentials are securely stored using **LastPass** with end-to-end encryption.
+- All critical credentials (production servers, cloud accounts, HR systems) are securely stored in LastPass, with shared access for both the CEO and Managing Director.In the event one of them leaves, the other ensures smooth access continuity and triggers access reviews and necessary reassignments.
 - **Multi-Factor Authentication (MFA):** MFA is **recommended** for access to production systems, VPN, and administrative tools to enhance security.

 All employees are made aware of these requirements during onboarding and through annual security awareness training.